 The Jimmy JV51 is Xiaomi’s second cordless stick vacuum that they released in the market.

-The Jimmy is closer to the Dyson than the Roidmi thanks to the trigger switch and soft roller head which I like very much on bare floor.
+However, Jimmy is closer to the Dyson than the Roidmi thanks to the trigger switch and soft roller head, which I like very much on hard floors.

 A quick look at the features